facebook-pixel

 Amendment A may still appear on printed ballots but votes on the question will not be counted, 3rd District Judge Laura Scott’s ruling states.

-In both cases, plaintiffs argued that the Utah Legislature violated Article XXIII of the Utah Constitution, which mandates that ballot language be published in newspapers statewide at least two months before appearing on ballots.
+In both cases, plaintiffs argued that the Utah Legislature violated Article XXIII of the Utah Constitution, which mandates that ballot language must be published in newspapers statewide at least two months before appearing on ballots.

 Scott on Wednesday ruled that the previous decision on the “newspaper publication issue” regarding Amendment D also applies in the Amendment A case.

-Her order came shortly after plaintiffs including the state’s largest teachers union (the Utah Education Association), as well as defendants including Lt.
-Gov. Deidre Henderson, Utah Senate President Stuart Adams and Utah House Speaker Mike Schultz, acknowledged “the failure to comply with the newspaper publication requirement” in a joint court filing and agreed it was a valid reason for Scott to grant a preliminary injunction voiding Amendment A.
+Her order came shortly after plaintiffs including the state’s largest teachers union (the Utah Education Association) — as well as defendants including Lt.
+Gov. Deidre Henderson, Utah Senate President Stuart Adams and Utah House Speaker Mike Schultz — acknowledged “the failure to comply with the newspaper publication requirement” in a joint court filing.

 Schultz and Adams were responsible for writing the descriptions of all amendment questions bound for ballots, a task previously handled by nonpartisan legislative lawyers before a law change earlier this year.
-Neither immediately responded to requests for comment from The Salt Lake Tribune following Scott’s order.

-Though any votes on Amendment A will not count in the election, the judge noted in her order that due to the timing of the ruling, votes cast for or against the proposal will still be tabulated, because it is “too late” to reverse that process.
+Though any votes on Amendment A will not count in the election, the judge noted in her order that due to the timing of the ruling, votes cast for or against the proposal still will be tabulated, because it is “too late” to reverse that process.

 However, the ruling states that the lieutenant governor and county clerks cannot publish or release those tabulations to anyone, and that those tabulations will not be subject to public records requests.

-Amendment A sought to eliminate the constitutional guarantee that Utah’s income tax remains reserved for public education, higher education and disability services.
+Amendment A sought to eliminate the constitutional guarantee that Utah’s income tax revenue remains reserved for public education, higher education and disability services.

 If passed, it would have allowed the Legislature to use income tax revenue for a broader range of unspecified “state needs.”